skippyr/nostalgia/README.md

 # Nostalgia
 ## About
-This repository contains the source code of Nostalgia, a custom theme for the ZSH shell that is inspired by the default look of the Windows CMD prompt.
+This repository contains the source code of Nostalgia, a custom one-line theme for the ZSH shell.

 Here is a preview that you can check it out: